DominikJ22/ticket-tracker/README.md

 ## Lessons Learned:

-In building this app I learned how to
+In building this app I learned how to use EJS and create an application

 ## Examples:
 Take a look at these couple examples that I have in my own portfolio: